 - Monetary assets and liabilities denominated in foreign currencies are translated to Canadian dollars at the exchange rate prevailing at the statement of financial position date.
-Gains and losses on translation are recorded in earnings - For transactions qualifying for hedge accounting, the gains and losses from effective cash flow hedges are recognized in other comprehensive income.
+Gains and losses on translation are recorded in earnings. - For transactions qualifying for hedge accounting, the gains and losses from effective cash flow hedges pertaining to foreign currency contracts are recognized in other comprehensive income.